dylanaraps/neofetch/Readme.md

 **NOTE:** For the images to be sized correctly you need to set the ```$font_width``` variable.
 If you don't know your font width in pixels keep trying values until the image is sized correctly.

-You can customize what info to print by editing the info array <br \>
+You can customize what info to print by editing the info array near the top of the script.
-near the top of the script.
 The array looks like this:

 ```sh
 info=(